How to Start an LLC in Connecticut

 You don’t need an operating agreement for your Connecticut LLC, but it’s good practice to have one.

-You can use a template online or consult a business attorney to help you draft an operating agreement.
+You can use a free or low-cost template online.
+Or consult a business attorney to help you draft a customized operating agreement.

 Step 6: Get an EIN (Employer Identification Number) from the IRS

-Some LLCs will need to apply for Employee Identification Number (EIN) once the state paperwork is approved.
+Some LLCs will need to apply for an Employee Identification Number (EIN).
+All multi-member LLCs must get one.

-An EIN is a unique nine-digit number (like a social security number) the Internal Revenue Service (IRS) assigns companies to identify them for tax return filing and reporting.
+An EIN is a unique nine-digit number like a social security number.
+The Internal Revenue Service (IRS) uses them for tax returns and reporting.
 An EIN is also needed for hiring employees and paying federal taxes.

-Single-member LLCs filing taxes as a sole proprietorship with no employees are not required to obtain an EIN.
+Single-member LLCs filing taxes as a sole proprietorship with no employees are not required to get an EIN.

 SS-4 IRS

-Press submit and get your number issued in 10 minutes or less.
+Fill out the basic information on the form and get your number in 10 minutes or less.

 Costs to set up an LLC in Connecticut